 And that it!
 You’ve created your Faux Calligraphy alphabet!

 Practice your Faux Letting with all the alphabets

 I used a simple font here, no cursive either, so it is super simple to create stunning hand-lettering!
 Faux Lettering is an easy way to make your lettering look pretty without any experience or techniques.

 You can fill in the downstroke thickness area completely with one solid color or use any kind of fun pattern of your choice!

 In this version, I used a Ball Point Pen I had and enjoyed filling in the cursive lower case letters with patterns and details!

-A great place to start your Faux Calligraphy practice is to simply use a pencil.
+A great place to start your Faux Lettering practice is to simply use a pencil.
 Pencil Lettering can teach us so much!

 - Here I started by first lightly sketching out my words with the HB pencil.
 I doodled a few leaves and berries around as well.

 - Once I was happy with how it looked, I went in with the darker 3B pencil, and darkened the lines and thickened the downstrokes.
 This pencil is so smooth and nice to work with and the color is dark and even.